- Office of Financial Aid

 Office in Centennial Hall

 Student Employment Services is responsible for CSU's Student Employment Program.
-This office lists work-study positions, some of CSU’s on-campus student hourly positions, and is a central listing source for employers to post community jobs.
+This office lists work-study positions, on-campus student hourly positions, and is a central listing source for outside employers to post community jobs.
 Students may view job notices on RAMweb.

-All individuals who are currently enrolled with at least one or more credits and are degree-seeking may use this service.
+All individuals who are currently degree-seeking, and enrolled in a minimum of one credit, may use this service.

-Student employees, both work-study and student hourly, are compensated on an hourly basis and are paid every other week through direct deposit to their personal checking or savings account.
+Student employees, both work-study and student hourly, are compensated on an hourly basis and are paid every other week (based on the payroll schedule) through direct deposit to their personal checking or savings account.
 All student employees enrolled at least half-time as degree-seeking students are exempt from retirement withholdings.
 Enrollment is verified every pay period.

 Several thousand students work on campus each year through the work-study and student hourly programs, and a large number of students find employment off-campus.